Spearheaded by world-renowned tech billionaire and SpaceX CEO Elon Musk, Starlink is a breakthrough in internet service.

-Starlink will be the next giant leap in achieving internet coverage on a global scale.
-The project has ambitious goals of providing users with 10Gbps of download speed and that’s an incredible feat for satellite internet.
-That means you could potentially download multiple movies, at once, within seconds, and while sitting in a remote location.
-Currently, the download speeds are ranging at about 300Mbps so there is a way to go but, we’re rooting for them.
+Starlink is the giant leap in achieving internet coverage on a global scale.
+The project has ambitious goals of providing users with 10Gbps of download speed, an incredible feat for satellite internet.
+This means users could download multiple movies, at once, within seconds, while browsing in the bush.

 The benefits of Starlink internet connection

-Another benefit is that there is no need to lay cables in the hard-to-reach areas which will be costly and far more time-consuming.
-The Starlink service can be activated in an area at the press of a button.
-However, it is not conducive to highly populated areas due to bandwidth restrictions.
-So, your current fibre internet service provider will still be your best option if you live in an urban area.
+Another benefit is not laying fibre cables in the hard-to-reach areas, which is costly and time-consuming.
+Starlink can be activated at the press of a button but is not conducive in highly populated areas due to bandwidth restrictions.

 Bridging the digital divide

-Starlink will allow schools and businesses in rural areas to have access to internet speeds on par with schools and businesses in urban areas.
-This is great progress to bridging the digital divide and creating opportunities that were not previously available.
-The only setback is that the cost is not yet conducive to low-income areas but hopefully, over time, this will become a thing of the past.
+Starlink gives informal schools, and businesses access to internet speeds on par with urban counterparts.
+This is progress in bridging the digital divide and creating opportunities not previously available to lower-income areas.
+The only setback is the cost, but hopefully, as demand goes up, prices will come down.

-Due to the rockets designed by SpaceX, Starlink can launch a multitude of satellites into orbit using the same rocket.
-With takeoff and landing capabilities, SpaceX rockets can be used over and over again to launch satellites into space with minimal waste and cost in terms of not having to build a rocket for each new launch.
-Having to build a rocket for each mission would lead to an exorbitantly high cost of operation which would ultimately affect the end-user purchase price.
+Due to the rocket design by SpaceX, Starlink can launch many satellites into orbit using the same rocket.
+With takeoff and landing capabilities, SpaceX rockets repeatedly launch satellites into space.
+This saves time and money not having to build a new rocket for each new launch.

 Cool facts about the satellites

-When the satellites were first launched, they caused some concerns for astronomers as they were too bright and interfered with scientific observations.
-SpaceX, to curb this problem, added sunlight blocking visors on top of all the satellites which are called ‘VisorSats’.
+- When first launched, Starlink caused concerns for astronomers as they were too bright and interfered with scientific observations.
+To curb this problem, SpaceX added sunlight-blocking visors on top of all the satellites called ‘VisorSats’.